Quantum association schemes: Translation quantum association schemes

 The inner product defined by the Haar functional allows us to construct a dual structure on a Hopf $*$-algebra exchanging the multiplication and comultiplication.
 We can define the multiplication $\Delta^\dag$ with unit $\epsilon^\dag$, the comultiplication $m^\dag$ with counit $\eta^\dag=\psi$.
 We can take the antipode $S=S^\dag$ and finally, to make it a Hopf $*$-algebra, we have to alter the involution a bit and define $f^\star=S f^*$.
-Note that we could replace the dagger $\dag$ by the transpose everywhere as all the structure maps are $*$-preserving.
 One can show that this is indeed a Hopf $\star$-algebra.
 We will call it the \emph{passive dual}.

-\begin{ex} If $\Gamma$ is a classical group, then we can view any formal linear combination of elements in $\Gamma$ as a function on $\Gamma$ and vice versa.
+\begin{ex} If $\Gamma$ is an ordinary finite group, then we can view any formal linear combination of elements in $\Gamma$ as a function on $\Gamma$ and vice versa.
 Hence, $C(\Gamma)$ can be identified with $\C\Gamma$ as vector spaces.
 We can denote the elements simply by $e_g$, $g\in\Gamma$.
 Taking this viewpoint, one can check that the Hopf $*$-algebra $\C\Gamma$ is the passive dual of $C(\Gamma)$ and vice versa. \end{ex}

 \begin{defn} For any finite quantum group $\Gamma$, we denote by $\C\Gamma$ the passive dual of $C(\Gamma)$. \end{defn}

 The above definition is actually somewhat non-standard, so we will try to limit the usage of the notation $\C\Gamma$ to avoid confusions.
 In the literature, the following \emph{active} construction is more common: